margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 These old city sounds -
 the truck running,
-the neighborhood pool yelling, the machiens beeping, the trai whistles, the tic toccing of tools, the cars zooming, the summer bike rides,
+the neighborhood pool yelling, the machines beeping, the train whistles, the tic toccing of tools, the cars zooming, the summer bike rides,